Frequently Asked Questions

 The two main types of information stored in the ICCA Registry database are:

-If the ICCA custodians choose to submit an online case study, multimedia data, such as photos and videos, are displayed on the case study pages.
+If the ICCA - territory of life custodians choose to submit a case study, multimedia data, such as photos and videos, are displayed on the case study pages.

-Who will be able to access information in the ICCA Registry?
+Who can access information in the ICCA Registry?

-All online case studies submitted to the ICCA Registry are available to the public through the interactive map and case study pages.
-Anyone can view this information.
+All case studies submitted to the ICCA Registry are available to the public through the interactive map and case study pages.

-Data submitted to the Protected Planet Initiative can be viewed online here, unless restrictions are put in place.
+Data submitted to the Protected Planet Initiative can be viewed online here.
+This includes only data without restrictions on sharing.
 For more information on what restrictions you can put on your ICCA information, please see the ICCA manual: http://wcmc.io/iccadatamanual

 How do I submit information about an ICCA to the ICCA Registry?

 Use the Participate page for documents to help with the submission process.
-For more guidance on the requirements for submitting ICCA information, please see the ICCA manual here: http://wcmc.io/iccadatamanual
+For more guidance on the requirements for submitting ICCA information, please see the ICCA manual here.

 What platforms can ICCA information be submitted to?

-ICCAs can be stored in the ICCA Registry, the Protected Planet Initiative or both.
+ICCAs can be stored in the ICCA Registry, the Protected Planet Initiative databases or both.

 What is the difference between submitting information to the ICCA Registry and the Protected Planet Initiative databases?

-The Protected Planet Initiative databases are spatial databases, available online, that show the boundaries of ICCAs alongside other kinds of protected areas and OECMs.
+The Protected Planet Initiative databases are spatial databases, available via the Protected Planet website, that show the boundaries of ICCAs alongside other kinds of protected areas and OECMs.
 They also store basic descriptive information, such as site name, governance type and management authority.

-The ICCA Registry is offline and stores more detailed information on ICCAs, including their history, biodiversity, and information about the communities involved.
+The ICCA Registry stores more detailed information on ICCAs, including their management objectives, biodiversity, and information about the communities involved.
 The databases are linked, and an ICCA can be listed in more than one.

-Protected Planet is used to assess spatial aspects of the world's protected area system, such as coverage and connectivity.
+Protected Planet is used to assess spatial aspects of the world's protected and conserved area system, such as coverage and connectivity.
 This includes measuring the contributions of ICCAs to conservation around the world.
-The ICCA Registry supplements this information by storing details on the indigenous peoples and communities that govern ICCAs, their motivations for doing so, the biodiversity they protect, and their history.
+The ICCA Registry supplements this information by storing details on the Indigenous Peoples and communities that govern ICCAs, their motivations for doing so, the biodiversity they protect, and their history.

 What is the peer review process?

-Peer review is a requirement for ICCA data submitted to the Protected Planet Initiative as a protected area or OECM.
+Unless it has been verified by the relevant national government, peer review is a requirement for ICCA data submitted to the Protected Planet Initiative as a protected area or OECM.
 ICCAs will not be included in the Protected Planet Initiative until the review has taken place.
-Peer review is not a requirement for ICCA data to be in the ICCA Registry.
+Peer review is not a requirement for ICCA data to be in the ICCA Registry, though it is encouraged where possible.

-More broadly the ICCA networks that carry our peer review have an important ‘support’ role which:
+More broadly, the ICCA networks that carry out peer review have an important ‘support’ role which:

 Some countries have already developed national ICCA networks with peer review processes.
-Where a peer review process does not yet exist, UNEP-WCMC will hold ICCA data until it has been established and will provide connections to national partners who can support the development of this network.
+For example, you can learn about the peer review processes in Ecuador and Spain by visiting this page.
+Where a peer review process does not yet exist, UNEP-WCMC will hold ICCA data until a review network has been established in-country and will provide connections to national partners who can support the development of this network.

 What is the ICCA Consortium?

-The ICCA Consortium was formed during the 2008 World Conservation Congress by several small Non-Government Organisations (NGOs) and organizations representing indigenous peoples and community constituencies with years of experience working on ICCA issues.
+The ICCA Consortium was formed during the 2008 World Conservation Congress by several small Non-Government Organizations (NGOs) and organizations representing Indigenous Peoples and community constituencies with years of experience working on ICCA issues.
 The group developed a broad programme to promote the recognition and appropriate support of ICCAs at national and international levels.
 The ICCA Consortium advises UNEP-WCMC on the management of the ICCA Registry.

 Why can't I find information for ICCAs in certain countries?